HumaIlyas/Project-2/README.md

 * To play an online game that has elements of chance.

 ## Structure of the website
-* The design of the website is user-friendy as this is responsive on all type of devices: desktop, laptops, tablets, ipads and mobiles.
+* The design of the website is user-friendy as this is responsive on all type of devices: desktop, laptops, tablets, ipads, and mobiles.
 * On all the above mentioned devices players can have a fantastic experience.
 * All parts of the website are designed to achieve maximum player satisfaction.